 The Board holds regular meetings, typically during the months of February, March, May, June, September and December, and additional meetings when necessary.
 The organizational meeting follows immediately after the Annual Meeting of Shareholders.
-The Board held six regular meetings and one special meeting in 2017.
+The Board held six regular meetings in 2018.
 The Board meets in executive session regularly with no members of management being present.
 Directors are expected to attend Board meetings, the Annual Meeting of Shareholders and meetings of the Committees on which they serve, with the understanding that on occasion a director may be unable to attend.

-During 2017, all nominees for director then in office attended at least 75% of the aggregate number of meetings of the Board and all Committees on which they served, and each of the nominee directors then in office attended the 2017 Annual Meeting of Shareholders.
+During 2018, all nominees for director then in office attended at least 75% of the aggregate number of meetings of the Board and all Committees on which they served, and all but one of the nominee directors attended the 2018 Annual Meeting of Shareholders.

 The Board approves the Company's annual budget each year and receives updates of the Company's performance against the budget throughout the year.
 The Board also reviews and approves the Company's three-year plan each year, typically in a two-day session.
-The Board also regularly receives presentations on the Company's longer-term objectives and plans.
+The Board regularly receives presentations on the Company's longer-term objectives and plans.